mwiecksosa/mwiecksosa.github.io/index.md

 **Research**
-I have a few projects that involve pre-training transformers on synthetic time series data generated from neural structural causal models.
-If you're a CMU student (MS or advanced BS) and interested, send me an email.

 *Under Revision*
 - Conditional independence testing with a single realization of a multivariate nonstationary nonlinear time series (with Michel F. C. Haddad and Aaditya Ramdas). [arXiv](https://arxiv.org/pdf/2504.21647).

 *Working Papers (Available Upon Request)*
 - Estimating dynamic models by matching random features (with Cosma Shalizi).